Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 What is the difference between cognitive behavioral therapy and acceptance and commitment therapy?

-ACT is considered one of the third wave therapies under the umbrella of cognitive behavioral therapy.
+Acceptance and commitment therapy is considered one of the third-wave therapies under the umbrella of cognitive behavioral therapy.
 Traditional cognitive behavioral therapy differs fundamentally from acceptance and commitment therapy, though they may have common goals.
 In cognitive behavioral therapy, the therapist engages the client in psychological processes meant to identify and change negative thoughts.
 This is a core approach in Western psychology that often relies on problem-solving.
 ACT differs in that the focus is on accepting these unpleasant thoughts using an experiential approach rather than changing them.
+Through ACT, individuals may stop fighting distressing ideas and instead start practicing more pleasing behavior.
 In addition, ACT encourages individuals to separate their thoughts from their behavior and choose to live based on their core values.

 What is DBT in psychology?

-DBT refers to dialectic behavioral therapy, another contemporary psychotherapy approach.
+DBT refers to dialectic behavioral therapy (DBT), another contemporary psychotherapy approach.
 It was originally developed to treat borderline personality disorder but is also used for treating depression, substance use disorders (formerly substance abuse), and eating disorders.
+Individuals may consult a professional to learn more about how DBT is used for certain situations and conditions.

 What are some CBT strategies?

 There are numerous cognitive behavioral therapy (CBT) strategies.
-Some of these include:
+Some of these cognitive therapy techniques include:

 Cognitive restructuring